OniVe/S.E.A./README.md

 4. Menu **"Library"** -> press the right mouse button on the game **"Space Engineers"** -> Properties
 5. In the window **"Space Engineers - Properties"** select the **"Local files"** tab
 6. On the Advanced tab click **"BROWSE LOCAL FILES"**
-7. In the Explorer window, go to the folder **"Bin64"** and copy the contents of an archive
+7. In the Explorer window, go to the folder **"Bin64"** and copy into it the contents of the directory **"SEA.P"** from the unpacked archive
 8. Close the Explorer window
 9. In the window **"Space Engineers - Properties"** select the **"General"** tab
 10. Press the **"SET LAUNCH OPTIONS..."**